kenfus/del-immoobjekte-klassifizierung/README.md

 Eda was done in the notebook `eda.ipynb`.

 ## Preprocessing
 The preprocessing can be found as the class `PreProcessor` here: [helper_functions_preprocessing.py](https://github.com/kenfus/del-immoobjekte-klassifizierung/blob/master/helper_functions_preprocessing.py).
-In it you will find a Python class that preprocesses the data in ways needed for the MLP.
+In it you will find a Python class that preprocesses tabular data in ways needed for the MLP.
 These are described in more detail at the beginning of the notebook [main.ipynb](https://github.com/kenfus/del-immoobjekte-klassifizierung/blob/master/main.ipynb)

 ## Actual Mini-Challenge
 The actual solution to the mini-challenge can be found in the notebook [main.ipynb](https://github.com/kenfus/del-immoobjekte-klassifizierung/blob/master/main.ipynb) It has been constructed to correspond as closely as possible to the task defined in `mini-challenges_SGDS_DEL_MC1.pdf`.
 The model and how it was created can be found in [main.ipynb](https://github.com/kenfus/del-immoobjekte-klassifizierung/blob/master/main.ipynb)